 Services include M&A News with details of 30-40 companies every month who are undergoing mergers or have acquired companies.
 It gives you the details of the executive directors and senior managers; the people who are likely to be buying in services: managing director, marketing director, HR director, finance director, IT director, legal director.
 At just £149 for an annual subscription, it is the cheapest information for event targeted marketing campaigns available.
 See M&A News for more information.

 Electric Marketing also offers a service detailing new appointments in companies.
 If you are targeting marketing directors, look at Consumer Marketing Appointments, a monthly list of marketing managers and marketing directors who have taken up a new marketing post in the last ten weeks.
 The appointment of a new marketing director often changes corporate purchasing habits.
 Every new director wants to make his his presence felt around the board table and show his boss that he is worth the new salary.
 Old retainers may find themselves re-pitching and this is an opportunity for new agencies to present themselves.
 Be it a marketing director looking to move the £10m advertising account or a brand manager taking a fresh look at the brand packaging, the new director is in a mood for change and this is an opportunity for you.

-Electric Marketing's New Appointments series offers monthly lists of leads featuring new HR directors, new finance directors, new IT directors, new sales directors, new training managers and new chief executives, each providing a regular supply of fresh leads for your new business team to work with.
+Electric Marketing's New Appointments series offers monthly lists of leads featuring new HR directors, new finance directors, new IT directors, new training and learning managers and new chief executives, each providing a regular supply of fresh leads for your new business team to work with.
 See these pages for more information: